Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Appendix

 {\bf Contribution to motion planning.} We present a set of motion planning techniques with varying levels of sophistication and evaluate their performance in conjunction with the trajectory control algorithm proposed in this paper.
-The first class of methods is based on Dubins manoeuvres and G1 curves (clothoids).
-Dubins manoeuvres, comprising circular arcs and straight-line segments, are known to be optimal for nonholonomic vehicles travelling at constant speed~\cite{dubins1957curves}.
+The first class of methods is based on Dubins manoeuvres and G1 curves (clo\-tho\-ids).
+In particular, Dubins manoeuvres comprises circular arcs and straight-line segments, and are known to be optimal for nonholonomic vehicles travelling at constant speed~\cite{dubins1957curves}.
 G1 curves, characterised by linearly varying curvature, offer a good approximation of minimum-time paths for car-like vehicles subject to curvature limits and longitudinal and lateral acceleration constraints~\cite{FREGO201718}.
 These curve-based techniques enable the efficient generation of paths through a large number of waypoints~\cite{clothoids,PastorelliDSFP25}, making them well-suited for rapid trajectory planning.
 However, due to discrepancies between the unicycle model and the dynamics of tracked vehicles, the resulting trajectories may not be exactly trackable.
 As an alternative, we propose a slippage-aware motion planner based on numerical optimisation, which significantly improves tracking accuracy, albeit at the cost of increased computational effort.

-Finally, we present a thorough comparative analysis of the tracking performance achieved by the slippage-aware controller and planner versus commonly used approaches based on Dubins paths and clothoids.
+Finally, we present a thorough comparative analysis of the tracking performance achieved by the slippage-aware controller and planner against \DSdel{versus} commonly used approaches based on Dubins paths and clothoids.
 The improvements in accuracy are evaluated through simulations using the aforementioned distributed parameter models.
+Table~\ref{tab:soa} summarizes the overall improvements of our method with respect to the other methods (listed in chronological order).

 \paragraph{Outline}